joanna2028/INTERPLANETARY-ID-SYSTEM/README.md

 Planet Earth (Bitcoin-Nostr)

-We need institutional digital wallets for people, nations and companies to interact in the Planet Earth Digital Jurisdiction
+We need to institutionalize a digital ID. for people, nations and companies to interact in the Planet Earth Digital Jurisdiction